Eclypses/eclypses-aws-mte-relay-client-ios/README.md

 </center>

 <div align="center" style="font-size:40pt; font-weight:900; font-family:arial; margin-top:50px;" >
-iOS MteRelay Swift Package For <br>Amazon Web Services</div>
+MteRelay Mobile Client<br>Swift Package<br>For<br>Amazon Web Services</div>
 <br><br><br>

-# MteRelay Swift Package
+# MteRelay Mobile Client Swift Package

 ### This SPM package provides out-of-the-box MTE integration into Swift iOS applications, allowing quick integration with very minimal code changes.
 This Amazon Web Services (AWS) Client Package requires a corresponding AWS MteRelay Server API to receive the encoded requests and relay them onto the original API.
 <br><br>

 ## Overview
-When you have integrated this Client Package into your iOS application and have set up and configured the corresponding MteRelay Server API, your application will make its network calls just as before except that they are now routed through the MteRelay.
+When you have integrated this Mobile Client Package into your iOS application and have set up and configured the corresponding MteRelay Server API, your application will make its network calls just as before except that they are now routed through the MteRelay.

 There, the URLRequest is inspected and the relevant information captured.
 The MteRelay checks for a corresponding MteRelay API and if not found, returns an error.
 However, if the MteRelay IS found, a new request is created, the original data is encoded with MTE and sent to the MteRelay API where is it decoded.

 Then, the original request is sent on to the original destination API.
 Any response will follow the same path in reverse.
 <br><br>
-## Add AWS MteRelay Swift Package to your application:
+## Add AWS MteRelay Mobile Client Swift Package to your application:
 1. Add this [AWS MteRelay Package](https://github.com/Eclypses/eclypses-aws-mte-relay-client-ios.git) -  [HowTo](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app)
 2. Set up corresponding AWS MteRelay API to receive the requests from your application, where they will be decoded and relayed on to the original destination API.
 3. Navigate to your target’s General pane, and in the “Frameworks, Libraries, and Embedded Content” section, confirm that the MteRelay module is there.
 If not, add it.